ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 {: #vcenter_chg_impact-vmware-resources-for-inst-v1.9-and-later}
 {: faq}

-If the vCenter Server instance is in a **Ready to use** state, you can modify the VMware virtual data center, cluster, switches, port groups, and customer Network File System (NFS) datastore names from the VMware vSphere Web Client.
+If the status of the vCenter Server instance is **Available**, you can modify the VMware virtual data center, cluster, switches, port groups, and customer Network File System (NFS) datastore names from the VMware vSphere Web Client.

 Review the following restrictions:
 * Do not change the vCenter Server instance name and the vCenter Server virtual machine name.